redhajuanda/kuysor/README.md

 # kuysor

-Kuysor is a lightweight Go SDK designed to facilitate cursor-based pagination queries.
-It supports ordering by multiple columns in both ascending and descending order.
+Kuysor is an SDK designed to simplify the implementation of cursor-based pagination in Golang.

 ## What is Cursor Pagination?
 Cursor-based pagination (aka Keyset Pagination) is a more efficient and scalable alternative to offset-based pagination, particularly for large datasets.
 Instead of specifying an offset, it uses a cursor—a unique identifier from the last retrieved record—to determine the starting point for the next / previous set of results.

+## Why choose kuysor?
+- Designed for simplicity and ease of use.
+- The only SDK built for this purpose.
+- Compatible with all SQL-based databases.
+- Supports multiple sorting columns and ordering directions.
+- Handles nullable columns in sorting (supports up to one nullable column).
+- Built with zero dependencies.

 ## How kuysor works?
 1. Kuysor modifies your SQL query to support cursor-based pagination, allowing you to set limits, sorting, and cursors.